Theatre Education Program Description

 and critical thought.

-This focused program consists of three 3 credit on-line courses spread out over two
+This focused program consists of four 3 credit on-line courses spread out over two

 and a half academic years, two three-week summer institutes for 18 credits (9 each

-of thesis/action research advisement for a total of 36 credits.
+year), and 6 credits of comprehensive exams for a total of 36 credits.

-The program begins in the fall of each academic year.
-While on campus in the summer,
+The program begins every fall semester.
+While on campus the following two summers,

 students will attend classes, and view or work on productions, Monday through Saturday